tq-systems/meta-tq/meta-tq/doc/README.TQMLS10xxA.md

 ## Known Issues

+* TQMLS1088A: software `reset` or `reboot` always boots from QSPI when the flash contains a valid boot image.
 * TQMLS1088A: Suspend to RAM not supported.
 * SMMU bypass is required
 * MBLS10xxA: Interrupt of GPIO expander `D57` (`IRQ2`) is permanently asserted